inferixon/InferAnki/README.md

 ## Usage

-1. Open Anki card editor (Add/Edit card)
+1. Open the Anki card editor (Add/Edit card)
 2. Use the toolbar buttons:
-   - ✨ CardCraft: Word analysis and generation of word stack, definitions and usage examples
+   - ✨ CardCraft: Word analysis and generation of word stack, definitions, and usage examples
    - 📝 Examples: Generate additional examples from existing content in field 2
    - 👩🏼 TTS: Text-to-speech for Norwegian text
-   - ☀️ChatGPT Assistant: Chat with AI assistant configured to help with language learning
+   - ☀️ChatGPT Assistant: Chat with an AI assistant configured to help with language learning

 ## Configuration